-Best Tools To Start Freelance Writing
+Best Tools to Start a Career as a Freelance Writer

-Just like a top Chef if you want to succeed in freelance writing you need the right tools and equipment.
+Just like a top Chef if you want to succeed in freelance writing, you need the right tools and equipment.
 Here are some that have really helped me along the way.

 Every writer needs a billing and bookkeeping system.
-I’ve used FreshBooks since 2018 as it’s super simple to use, automates much of the busy work, and creates more time for you to focus on earning.
+I’ve used FreshBooks since 2018 as its super simple to use, automates much of the busy work, and creates more time for you to focus on earning.

-If you’re a blogger or podcaster and a freelance writer it might make sense to use Quickbooks.
+If you’re a blogger or podcaster and a freelance writer, it might make sense to use Quickbooks.
 They make it simple to differentiate costs so you can keep all parts of your business separate.

 Grammarly provides an easy way to proofread and spellcheck your writing.
 This free app scans your work for typos, punctuation errors, and plagiarism.
 There is a 100% free version and paid one for even more detail.